Language

 In C, function arguments are passed by value (copied) by default.
 To modify a variable inside a function, pass a pointer to it.
 The function can then write to that address to change the caller's variable.

 Dereferencing an uninitialized pointer or a pointer to freed memory causes crashes and undefined behavior.
-Always initialize pointers when you declare them, and assign NULL to them after you are done using them.
+Initializing pointers when you declare them and assigning NULL after use helps avoid undefined behavior.

 For the relationship between pointers and arrays, see Pointers and Arrays.
 For dynamic memory allocation and deallocation, see malloc() / free().